-Institutional Settlement Infrastructure
+Institutional Policy and Attestation Infrastructure

 JIL Sovereign is a deterministic settlement engine designed to reduce fraud loss, compress settlement time from days to seconds, improve capital efficiency, and embed compliance at execution - not after failure.